 - Adopting EVV

 A provision of the Cures Act is enforcing the use of electronic visit verification (EVV) to combat fraud, waste and abuse in home care.
-The law requires states to implement EVV requirements for Medicaid homecare providers by January 1, 2019, giving agencies less than a year to prepare for the changes ahead.
+The law requires states to implement EVV requirements for Medicaid homecare providers by January 1, 2020, giving agencies a little over a year to prepare for the changes ahead.

 Agencies can use EVV as an effective monitoring tool to track caregiver arrivals and departures, reducing false claims of time spent with a member.
 But the benefits of EVV don’t stop here – it’s just the first step to an effective agency management solution.
 Beyond simply tracking caregiver visits, EVV offers financial, operation and clinical benefits for homecare agencies.